-Dr. Scales’ teaching and administrative focus is on faculty development, including professional development of graduate students.
+With an administrative focus on faculty development, Dr. Scales has focused much of her career on developing newer faculty, graduate students and part time instructors.
 Through her leadership of such programs as Conyers Scholars, Baptist College and University Scholars, and Preparing our Future Faculty, she has mentored aspiring faculty from all disciplines as well as current faculty and administrators, serving as co-leader of the Summer Faculty Institute (2005-2008); Adjunct Training Institute (2008-2011), and Baylor Seminar for Academic Leadership (2014-2016).
-She was influential in in the creation of Baylor’s Academy for Teaching and Learning in 2008, and has served continuously on its advisory board as well as on the Provost’s Teaching with Technology committee.
+She was influential in in the creation of Baylor’s Academy for Teaching and Learning in 2008, and has served continuously on its advisory board as well as on the provost’s Teaching and Learning with Technology Committee.

 Dr. Scales’s research on historical settlement houses led her to establish Good Neighbor Settlement House in Waco Texas, a social innovation experiment in nurturing community through an intergenerational experience of the arts, music, education, recreation, and worship.
 “Settlers”, volunteers living in community, operate the organization while learning about community development.
 Baylor in Oxford, a program Dr. Scales co-directs with Elizabeth Flowers is also an important part of her teaching with undergraduates.

 PhD, Higher Education, University of Kentucky at Lexington